Ready to launch an online coaching business? Find out why Whop is the best place for it (and how you can launch yours today).

 A lot of people know what to do, but they struggle with actually doing it.
 That’s where mindset coaches come in.

-Whether it’s helping someone overcome limiting beliefs, stay consistent with their goals, or build confidence before a big life change, this type of coaching has serious demand, especially among younger professionals and creatives.
+Mindset coaches typically help clients overcome limiting beliefs, stay consistent with their goals, and build confidence.
+This type of coaching has serious demand, especially among younger professionals and creatives.

 3. Business coaching